 Conclusion

-In this blog, I have talked about the 2 different methods you can use to set up a connection from MongoDB to Redshift in a seamless fashion: Using Custom ETL Scripts and with the help of a third-party tool, Hevo.
+In this blog, I have talked about the two different methods you can use to set up a connection from MongoDB to Redshift in a seamless fashion: Using Custom ETL Scripts and with the help of a third-party tool, Hevo.

 Outside of the benefits offered by Hevo, you can use Hevo to migrate data from an array of different sources – databases, cloud applications, SDKs, and more.
-This will provide the flexibility to instantly replicate data from any source like MongoDB to Redshift.
+This will provide the flexibility to instantly replicate data from any source, like MongoDB, to Redshift.

 More related reads: